NephTek/Public_Notebooks/README.md

 Select your operating system and follow the installation instructions on the above page to install Rancher Desktop.

+Ensure you max out your CPU and Memory under "Kubernetes Settings" within Rancher to something closer to the Red Line.

 ## Jupyter Installation

 For Mac: